Maia-Everett/lintian.eu/_posts/2024-09-07-warcraft-retrospective-34.md

 ![The Dark Lady](/assets/wr/20240908120233_1.jpg)
 {% endfigure %}

 Possessing them reveals a whole ogre camp on the map.
 Ignoring the ogre minions, we push all the way through without fighting until we reach their leader, and possess him, which causes *the entire ogre camp* to fall under our control.
+Best of all, the ogres cost no supply.

-{% figure [caption:"Best of all, the ogres cost no supply."] %}
+{% figure [caption:"I'm pretty sure Sylvanas isn't a ghost anymore.
+Did her model change during development?"] %}
 ![The Dark Lady](/assets/wr/20240908120821_1.jpg)
 {% endfigure %}

 Actually, here's something I don't understand.
-If we're going to let gameplay mechanics intrude the story, it might be good to establish how they actually work in-universe.
+If we're going to let gameplay mechanics intrude into the story, it might be good to establish how they actually work in-universe.
 I always interpreted Possession as the banshee's soul taking over the victim's body by ejecting the original one, and that's how it's described in the manual, so what am I actually looking at here?
 Is this an elf woman in an ogre's body doing her best impression of [the "lesser race" dialect](https://tvtropes.org/pmwiki/pmwiki.php/Main/YouNoTakeCandle)?

 We now have an army of ogres, and the fun's only starting.
 Back at the base, I build up towers and keep a few banshees on standby to possess Varimathras's attacking forces, while Sylvanas marches towards a camp of gnolls.